hellosamyak/hellosamyak/README.md

 -
 - 😄 Pronouns: He/Him
 -
-- ⚡ Fun fact: When I'm not coding, you can find me exploring new tech trends or gaming!
+- ⚡ Fun fact: When I'm not coding, you can find me exploring new tech trends.

 <!---